 Reed College began its first classes in 1911 with 50 students—26 men and 24 women—and five faculty members.
-Committed to intellectual rigor and meritocracy; rejecting intercollegiate sports and fraternal societies; and imbued with a sense of academic freedom and nonconformity, Reed has over the past one hundred years served as a groundbreaking model of the liberal arts while consistently providing one of the best academic experiences in America.
+Committed to intellectual rigor and meritocracy; rejecting intercollegiate sports and fraternal societies; and imbued with a sense of academic freedom and nonconformity, Reed has for over a hundred years served as a groundbreaking model of the liberal arts while consistently providing one of the best academic experiences in America.

 Under the inspiration and guidance of Reed’s founding president, William Trufant Foster, the college set out to build a democratic community without regard for nationality, gender, religion, race, or class.
 No fundamental distinctions were made between students and faculty in what was called “the quest for truth.”
 Men and women were expected to do original work in a major subject area—the senior thesis.
 A principle of honor governed all aspects of campus life.